hernanmd/pi/README.md

 MacOS and Windows (MinGW64/MSYS).
 PI automatically tries to download necessary dependencies for parsing both [SmalltalkHub](https://www.smalltalkhub.com) and GitHub repositories lists, and also downloads the latest stable Pharo image and virtual machine if none is found in the current directory.
 It also supports installing multiple packages at once.

+# Requirements

+  - bash or zsh
+  - curl or wget
+  - jq (a command line JSON processor)
+  - xmllint (for parsing SmalltalkHub repositories)

 # Installation

 ```bash